abhijitmjj/AzureCustomVisionCOVID-19/README.md

 3) Go to the gui folder and run Abhijit.py file
 4) This will open up multilabel chest X-ray disease classifier

+### For GRAD CAM visualisation of localisation of COVID-19 in lungs
+1) Run the TensorFlow_model_with_GRAD_CAM notebook, which has visualisation along with the fine tuned Xception and Densenet 121 model.